vacp2p/rfc/content/docs/rfcs/33/README.md

 [10/WAKU2](/specs/10) supports the following discovery methods in order of increasing decentralization

 * hard coded bootstrap nodes
 * `DNS discovery`
 * `peer-exchange` protocol
 * `33/WAKU2-DISCV5` (specified in this document)

 The purpose of ambient node discovery within [10/WAKU2](/specs/10) is discovering Waku2 nodes in a decentralized way.
 The unique selling point of `33/WAKU2-DISCV5` is its holistic view of the network, which allows avoiding hotspots and allows merging the network after a split.
 While the other methods provide either a fixed or local set of nodes, `33/WAKU2-DISCV5` can provide a random sample of Waku2 nodes.
-Future iterations of this document will add the possibility of efficiently discovering Waku2 nodes that have certain capabilities, e.g. holding messages of a certain time frame during which the querying node was offine.
+Future iterations of this document will add the possibility of efficiently discovering Waku2 nodes that have certain capabilities, e.g. holding messages of a certain time frame during which the querying node was offline.

 ## Separate Discovery Network